rixx/books.rixx.de/src/reviews/katherine-addison/the-goblin-emperor.md

   did_not_finish: false
   rating: 4
   tldr: Fun, well-written Fantasy with strong characters and actual development.
 A
-    bit predictable maybe, but the setting and writing make up for it.
+    bit predictable, but the setting and writing make up for it.
 social:
   mastodon:
     datetime: 2020-07-04 23:32:47.377242
     id: '104457723394589441'
     in_reply_to: '104457718493334932'
     text: '29/ The Goblin Emperor by Katherine Addison.
 Fun, well-written Fantasy with strong characters and actual development.
-A bit predictable maybe, but the setting and writing make up for it.
+A bit predictable, but the setting and writing make up for it.

       https://books.rixx.de/reviews/2020/the-goblin-emperor/ #rixxReads'